CyberT33N/ufw-cheat-sheet/README.md

-sudo ufw allow out on wg-IS-CZ-1 to any comment 'Allow all outgoing traffic over wg-IS-CZ-1' sudo ufw allow out on wg-CH-CZ-1 to any comment 'Allow all outgoing traffic over wg-CH-CZ-1' sudo ufw allow out on main_os-CH-AT-1 to any comment 'Allow all outgoing traffic over main_os-CH-AT-1'
+sudo ufw allow out on wg-IS-CZ-1 to any comment 'Allow all outgoing traffic over wg-IS-CZ-1' sudo ufw allow out on wg-CH-CZ-1 to any comment 'Allow all outgoing traffic over wg-CH-CZ-1' sudo ufw allow out on main_os-CH-AT-1 to any comment 'Allow all outgoing traffic over main_os-CH-AT-1' sudo ufw allow out on wg-CH-DK-2 to any comment 'Allow all outgoing traffic over wg-CH-DK-2'

 # NordVPN
 sudo ufw allow out on wlp0s20f3 to any port 51820 proto udp comment 'Allow NordVPN UDP over WLAN'